[To run this program, please see the end of this page.]

 The station data is generated by a terminal command-line program also written in Java.

 To run this program, you need Java installed on your computer.
 Create a new folder in a convenient place.
 Download the file hfbrx.jar.
 Move it to your new folder.
 Unzip the jar file.
 [A 'jar' file is merely a 'zip' file with a '.jar' extension.]
 Open a terminal.
 Change directory to your new folder.
-Enter the command: java hfbrxstart.
+Then change to sub-directory '

 Mainstream warnings notwithstanding, this program will neither blow up your computer nor wreak any other kind of fanciful mischief.
-It simply draws a map and writes data on your screen.
+It simply draws an image and displays data on your screen.
 In the good old days this program simply ran embedded within the web page where its static image is now displayed.
 The embedded applet still runs in pre-2017 versions of browsers with Java 1.6 installed and the Web Start version still runs in pre-2019 versions of browsers with Java 1.8 installed.
 To read the rancid history of this sad retrogression in Web functionality, please click here.
+[Back to top.]